Super Bowl LX: Winner odds & favourites

 Seattle Seahawks are the current favourites

-With the playoffs now at the divisional round, the Seahawks have moved to 3/1 to win the Lombardi Trophy, just ahead of the Los Angeles Rams at 16/5.
-In a wide-open field, the Buffalo Bills, New England Patriots and Denver Broncos are among the main contenders.
+With just four teams remaining, the Seahawks have moved to 6/4 to win the Lombardi Trophy, ahead of the Los Angeles Rams at 11/5.
+The New England Patriots are 5/2 and the Denver Broncos round off the quartet at 12/1.

 Super Bowl LX winner odds

-The Seattle Seahawks enter the playoffs as the favourites to go all the way at odds of 3/1, after a regular season that saw them go 14-3 and secure the NFC's top seed and first-round bye.
-Seattle secured crucial victories over their NFC West rivals Rams and 49ers in Week 15 and Week 18, and they will now have home advantage throughout the playoffs.
+The Seattle Seahawks enter Conference Championship weekend as the favourites to go all the way at odds of 6/4, after a regular season that saw them go 14-3 and secure the NFC's top seed and first-round bye.
 The Seahawks defense allowed the fewest points per game of any team (17.2), and also had the league's leading receiver in Jaxson Smith-Njigba (1,793 yards), possessing the sort of balance that makes them a true contender, if quarterback Sam Darnold can avoid turnovers.
+Seattle secured crucial victories over their NFC West rivals Rams and 49ers in Week 16 and Week 18, meaning they have home advantage throughout the playoffs, and made the most of that by hammering San Francisco 41-6 in the divisional round.
+They'll look to follow that up against LA this week.

-The LA Rams (16/5) are not far behind and look primed to mount a serious push for their first Super Bowl since the 2021 season, boasting one of the league’s most complete rosters, despite stumbling in the final stretch of the season Matthew Stafford continues to defy the aging curve, playing some of the most efficient football of his career and is the MVP frontrunner at 37 years old.
-After narrowly avoiding an upset at the Panthers in the Wild Card round, the Rams travel to Seattle for their third matchup of the season.
+The Rams (11/5) are not far behind and primed to mount a serious push for their first Super Bowl since the 2021 season, boasting one of the league’s most complete rosters, despite stumbling in the final stretch of the season.
+Matthew Stafford continues to defy the aging curve, playing some of the most efficient football of his career and is the MVP frontrunner at 37 years old.
+After narrowly avoiding an upset at the Panthers in the Wild Card round, before surviving more late chaos from the Chicago Bears, the Rams travel to Seattle for their third matchup of the season.
+The second of those was an all-time classic with the Seahawks prevailing 38-37 in overtime, which sets the stage perfectly for Sunday.

-The Denver Broncos (15/2) remain one of the most dangerous teams in the field after locking down the AFC’s number one seed.
+The Denver Broncos (12/1) entered the playoffs as one of the most dangerous teams in the field after locking down the AFC’s number one seed.
 Their defense was the story of the season, finishing with 68 sacks, the fifth-highest team total of all time.
 The offense hasn't entirely convinced at times, but QB Bo Nix has led multiple fourth-quarter comebacks this year and the Broncos have a strong record at Mile High.
-They will host the Bills in the divisional round.
+However, after their thrilling 33-30 overtime win against the Buffalo Bills last week, coach Sean Payton delivered the devastating news that Nix had suffered a fracture in his ankle and will miss the rest of the season.
+The keys have been passed to backup Jarrett Stidham, who has not thrown a pass for two years.

 Tom Johnston of Ladbrokes said: